Relay-Based Coordination for Energy-Efficient Multi-Robot Pickup and Delivery: Voronoi-Constrained Steiner Tree Relay Coordination Planning ( VCST-RCP )

+The candidate relay set $Q$ is constructed from pairwise interfaces between robots.
+For each pair of adjacent Voronoi cells $(\mathcal{V}_i, \mathcal{V}_j)$, we compute a relay location $q^*_{i,j}$ along the shared boundary using~\eqref{eq:relaypoint}, and include it in $Q$.
+These points define feasible locations where coordinated load exchange can occur, and serve as candidate nodes for shaping the transport structure.

 {VCST-RCP} operates in two stages: (i) building a Steiner tree that connects the source $S$ and all goals $G$ while optionally introducing relay nodes $Q$, which we interpret as a \emph{Steiner Relay Trunk}~(\Cref{def:SRT}), the strategic backbone of package flow, and (ii) planning robot-level execution of pickups, relays, and deliveries along this trunk.
+In our setting, this backbone defines where coordination occurs and how transport effort is distributed across the robot team.
+While the resulting structure is sparse and efficient, it reflects a design choice that prioritizes coordinated relay over redundant or highly branched routing structures.

 \begin{definition}[Steiner Relay Trunk] Given a Steiner tree $\mathcal{T}\subseteq\mathcal{G}$ spanning the source $S$ and all goals $G$, with candidate relays $Q$ as Steiner points, we define the \emph{relay trunk} as the sparse subgraph $\mathcal{T}$ interpreted as a package propagation backbone.
 Unlike a purely graph-theoretic Steiner tree, the relay trunk is endowed with flow semantics.
 Each edge is interpreted as a directed package transfer route from the source toward a goal, with an associated travel cost proportional to distance and robot velocity.
 Nodes are typed as source, relay, or goal, where relay nodes serve as transfer sites that incur service times for handoffs and can model capacity-limited queues.
 This transforms the Steiner tree from a static cost-minimizing structure into a flow-aware backbone. \end{definition}